Environment and Sustainability Major

 - Senior Research/Thesis (2 courses)

 The Environment and Sustainability major was approved by the Faculty as of fall 2017 and any student may elect this major.
-Note that the earlier Policy Major is only available to students in the Class of 2019 or earlier.
+Note that the earlier Policy Major was only available to students in the Class of 2019 or earlier.

 When completing the Natural Science Foundation portion of the Requirements, majors in Environment and Sustainability may choose between taking General Chemistry with Lab or substitute with Environmental Measurements plus an additional course* -- please see the Major Worksheet for specific options.